Wimpole Street: In popular culture

+In Jane Austen's novel Mansfield Park, James and Maria (Bertram) Rushworth live in Wimpole Street.

+Rudolph Besier's play The Barretts of Wimpole Street (1930) was adapted into films of the same name in 1934 and 1957.

-Virginia Woolf memorably describes Wimpole Street in Flush: A Biography, beginning: "It is the most august of London streets, the most impersonal.
+In Flush: A Biography (1933), her imaginative biography of Elizabeth Barrett Browning's cocker spaniel, blending fiction and non-fiction, Virginia Woolf describes Wimpole Street as " the most august of London streets, the most impersonal.
 Indeed, when the world seems tumbling to ruin, and civilisation rocks on its foundations, one has only to go to Wimpole Street...".

-The street was also given as the home of Henry Higgins by George Bernard Shaw in his play Pygmalion and in the musical adaptation My Fair Lady, with 27a given as the address.
-22a Wimpole Street is referenced in the Monty Python sketch 'Secret Service Dentists'.
+The street was also given as the home of Henry Higgins by George Bernard Shaw in his play Pygmalion (1913) and in the musical adaptation My Fair Lady (1956), with 27a given as the address.
+(No. 75 was the inspiration for the 1964 movie set design.)

+22a Wimpole Street is referenced in the Monty Python sketch "Secret Service Dentists".